rotati/rails-reactjs-docker-example/README.md

 `chmod +x setup.sh`
 `chmod +x push.sh`

+Also, make sure that all the paths are correct for the application for example in webapp.conf etc.

 See all the above files in this repo for example content in each.
 Once all the above files are completed just run `./push.sh` to build and push the Docker image to Docker Hub (log into the `docker` cli tool first).